erigil/quicced/README.md

 # quicced
-Menu-based post-installation script for FreeBSD \
+Menu-based post-installation script for FreeBSD systems.\
 **quicced is in no way affiliated with, approved by, sponsored by, or related to the FreeBSD Project or FreeBSD Foundation**

 **!!!WARNING!!!**\